dodo920306/2023_Introduction_to_Image-Processing_Computer-Vision_and_Deep-Learning_HW1_in_NCKU/README.md

 # 2023_Introduction_to_Image-Processing_Computer-Vision_and_Deep-Learning_HW1_in_NCKU

-This is a repo for solving HW1 in 2023 Introduction to Image Processing, Computer Vision, and Deep Learning courses in NCKU.
+Implementation of a personal solution of the first homework in Introduction to Image Processing, Computer Vision, and Deep Learning courses in NCKU CSIE, 2023.

 ## Prerequisite